In Memoriam: September 11, 2001

 In the horrors of that day, heroes rose among the chaos.
 Their examples are a testament to the goodness of those around us.
 To mark this Patriot Day, let us remember their stories, their sacrifice, and the importance of standing together against forces of evil.

 There are too many heroes from that day to mention in one post.
-343 firefighters died instantly when the Twin Towers collapsed on September 11 2001, along with 60 police officers and eight paramedics.
-To this very day the the first responders who ran to the rubble and stayed to look for survivors, are passing away due to cancer from exposure to toxic dust.
+343 firefighters died instantly when the Twin Towers collapsed on September 11, 2001, along with 60 police officers and eight paramedics.
+To this very day, the first responders who ran to the rubble and stayed to look for survivors are passing away due to cancer from exposure to toxic dust.

 Below are inspirational stories of three everyday Americans who naturally ran to, not from, danger.